ankit-khare-2015/DataOps-Animal-Nutrition/README.md

 * Add Great Expectations for advanced validation
 * Configure alerting and anomaly detection
-* Add Data Version with tools like nessie
+* Add Data Version with tools like Nessie

 ---